Rpp2210-FEC-Zephyr/FEC-Retail-Store/README.md

   - rating for the item,

 -In Outfits
- - an X button to remove product from the Outfit carousel
+ - A 'X' button to remove product from the Outfit carousel

 -In Related
- - I 'Detail' button that compares the product to the current product showcasing in ProductOverview
+ - A 'Detail' button that compares the product to the current product showcasing in ProductOverview

 # Questions & Answers Module